Patching Drywall: 10 Tips & Techniques

 Before you paint a wall you have to prepare the surface, which inevitably involves patching.
-It’s one of the most important steps.
+It's one of the most important steps.
 But sometimes it takes more than just a can of spackling and a small putty knife to get good results.
-Here are some wall patching tips and products that will help you speed up the job, avoid problems and end up with a flawless wall.
+Here are some and products for patching drywall that will help you speed up the job, avoid problems and end up with a flawless wall.

 Use Self-Priming Filler

 Patches made with traditional patching materials need to be primed with a sealing-type primer before painting.
 Otherwise the patched areas could show through the finished paint job as foggy spots.
 But if you patch with a self-priming patching material, you can avoid this extra step.
 There are several brands; just look for the words 'self-priming' or 'with primer' on the container.

 When you remove a nail, drywall anchor or picture hanger, there is usually a little ridge of old paint or drywall sticking out that's hard to cover with patching material.
 The solution is to make a dent over the hole, and then fill the dent.
 Most good-quality putty knives have a rounded hard plastic or brass end on the handle that works perfectly for making the dent.
 The rounded end of a screwdriver handle or the handle of a utility knife will also work.
 Press the handle against the hole and twist it slightly while applying pressure to dent the surface, or if you have good aim, use your denting tool like a hammer.

 Stress cracks usually show up around window and door openings.
 The cracks are the result of framing movement and are hard to fix permanently.
 But using spray-on crack repair is a good way to at least extend the life of your repair.
 The spray forms a flexible membrane over the crack that can stretch and relax as the building moves.